LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 - JSON-RPC
 - gRPC

 This makes any kind of integration flexible and future-proof.
-The only issues with supporting different protocols is that all agents supporting A2A might not use the same one making it a bit more difficult to use.
+The only issue with supporting different protocols is that all agents supporting A2A might not use the same one, making it a bit more difficult to use.

 ### Secure by default

-We've all heard about the infamous "S" for security in MCP or more the lack of it.
+We've all heard about the infamous lack of "S" for security in [MCP](TODO).
 A2A is by default secure.
 It supports enterprise grade authentication and authorization, by being on par with OpenAPI's authentication schemes.

 ### Discoverability

 To be able to communicate with each other, agents need to, first, be able to discover each other.
-To do so each agent will provide an Agent card.
+To do so, each agent will provide an Agent card.
 This card is really similar to a resume.
 It will contain the identity of the agent and its capabilities.

 The agent card describes the agent's name, version, capabilities (eg: streaming, notifications,...) and it's specific skills.
 The card is exposed at a well-known URL: `.well-known/agent.json`